Service delivery functions

 - for making sure decisions are consistent with these.

-Also, the Public Sector Ethics Act 1994 , section 7 requires public service officials to uphold the laws of the state and the Commonwealth, and the Public Service Act 2008, section 26 requires that public service employees observe all laws relevant to their employment.
+The Public Sector Ethics Act 1994 , section 7 also requires public service officials to uphold the laws of the state and the Commonwealth, and the Public Service Act 2008, section 26 requires that public service employees observe all laws relevant to their employment.

 Other Acts that have delegations applying to officers of Child Safety are: